hmustafamail/join-csv-files/README.md

 ## Credits
 Thanks to the Pandas developers for maintaining such an excellent library.
 Thanks to DSM from stackoverflow.com/questions/16265831 for showing how to use it.

+Copyright for all code in this repository: CC BY-NC 4.0 (https://creativecommons.org/licenses/by-nc/4.0/)